-Language control: The range and accuracy of the vocabulary and grammar that you use.
-For example, how well you use the language functions of ISE Foundation (see page 14).
+Language control: How well you use the language functions of ISE I (see page 14) and the range and accuracy of the vocabulary and grammar that you use.

 Delivery: Your pronunciation and fluency, and how well the examiner understands you.